browserengineering/book/book/visual-effects.md

 We'll also need to split the browser's `draw` method into three parts:

 - `raster_tab` will raster the page to the `tab_surface`;
-- `raster_chrome` will raster the browser chrome to the `chrome_surface`; and
+- `raster_chrome` will raster the browser chrome to the `chrome_surface`;
 - `draw` will composite the chrome and tab surfaces and copy the result from Skia to SDL.[^why-two-steps]

 [^why-two-steps]: It might seem wasteful to copy from the chrome and
-    tab surface to an intermediate Skia surface, instead of directly to the SDL surface.
+    tab surfaces to an intermediate Skia surface, instead of directly to the SDL surface.
 It is, but skipping that copy requires a lot of tricky low-level code.
 In [Chapter 13](animations.md) we'll avoid this copy in a different, better way.